John Mahama: Personal life and interests

 Mahama is married to Lordina Mahama (née Effah, 6 March 1963).
-Mahama has five children named Shafik, Shahid, Sharaf, who formerly played for Rostocker FC as a striker, Jesse and Farida.
-He is a Christian, born and raised a Presbyterian but is now a member of the Assemblies of God, Ghana by marriage.
+They have five children: Farida, Jesse, Shafik, Shahid and Sharaf, who formerly played for Rostocker FC as a striker.

+Mahama is a Christian, born and raised a Presbyterian but is now a member of the Assemblies of God, Ghana by marriage.
 His family is multi-faith, consisting of Christians and Muslims.
 Being a staunch campaigner for sustainability, he has a keen interest in environmental affairs, particularly the problem of single-use plastic waste pollution in Africa, which he committed himself to addressing during his tenure as vice president.

 Over the course of his career, Mahama has written for several newspapers and other publications both locally and internationally.
-As a Parliamentarian, Mahama wrote Mahama's Hammer, a semi-regular column in a Ghanaian newspaper.
+As an MP, he wrote Mahama's Hammer, a semi-regular column in a Ghanaian newspaper.
 His essays have also been published in the Daily Graphic, Ebony, Huffington Post, the Louisville Courier-Journal, the New York Times and The Root.
 Additionally, he was a featured speaker at the TEDx Great Pacific Garbage Patch Conference in Santa Monica.
 Mahama is also a devotee of Afrobeat music, especially that of Fela Kuti.
-Apart from his hobby of reading, Mahama also has a passionate interest in innovation particularly the use of technology in agriculture being a farmer himself.
+Apart from reading, Mahama also has a strong interest in innovation particularly the use of technology in agriculture being a farmer himself.
 In particular, he is interested in finding the most effective ways to improve agricultural productivity and works to encourage more young people to see farming as a viable business and not a subsistence activity.
 This has translated into his passion to see the Savanna Accelerated Development Authority (SADA) create new opportunities for people living in the Savanna areas of the country, which includes the three Northern Regions, and the Volta Region.
 Even on official assignments outside of country, Mahama likes to take advantage of opportunities to visit agricultural establishments and update himself on current trends and developments.
 He also takes keen interest in the opportunities for simplifying and making tasks easier with the use of information and communications technology, and considers the ICT industry one of the sectors that can play a significant role in economic transformation and job creation.
-He's an avid fan of motor biking and owns about 5 of them.
-Mahama is the elder brother of Ghanaian businessman Ibrahim Mahama who owns Dzata Cement.
+Mahama is the elder brother of businessman Ibrahim Mahama who owns Dzata Cement.